kworam/ProcScript/README.md

 ForEach Procs
 ----------------------

-If the config object you pass `PS.defineProc` contains an `fnGetForEachArray` property, you define a `ForEach` looping Proc.
+If the config object you pass to `PS.defineProc` contains an `fnGetForEachArray` property, you define a `ForEach` looping Proc.
 Here is an example:

     var MyForEachProc = PS.defineProc({